aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/areas-detection/combine/_index.md

 - universal
 ---

-The combination of [**DetectAreasMode.DOCUMENT**](/ocr/areas-detection/document/) and [**DetectAreasMode.PHOTO**](/ocr/areas-detection/photo/), which can extract as much text from an image as possible.
-The OCR engine detects large blocks of text, while the remaining content is analyzed by **DetectAreasMode.PHOTO** algorithm.
+The combination of [**DetectAreasMode.DOCUMENT**](/ocr/net/areas-detection/document/) and [**DetectAreasMode.PHOTO**](/ocr/net/areas-detection/photo/), which can extract as much text from an image as possible.
+The OCR engine detects large blocks of text (such as paragraphs and columns), while the remaining content is analyzed by **DetectAreasMode.PHOTO** algorithm.

 This allows you to handle even the most complex cases like posters, billboards, or random photos.
 However, it can take a little longer and may be less efficient than the specialized algorithms.
-Try one of the [dedicated area detection methods](/ocr/areas-detection/#area-detection-modes) if you are sure of the content type.
+Try one of the [dedicated area detection methods](/ocr/net/areas-detection/#area-detection-modes) if you are sure of the content type.

 ## Example